Integer Echo State Networks: Efficient Reservoir Computing for Digital Hardware: Performance evaluation

 \section{Performance evaluation}

-In this section, the intESN architecture is verified and compared to the conventional ESN on a set of tasks typical for ESN.
+In this section, the proposed intESN approach is verified and compared to the conventional ESN and the ring-based ESN~\cite{MinESN} on a set of typical RC tasks.
 In particular, three aspects are evaluated: short-term memory, classification of time-series, and modeling of dynamic processes.
-Short-term memories are compared using the trajectory association task \cite{PlateBook}, introduced in the area of holographic reduced representations \cite{PlateTrans}.
+Short-term memories are compared using the trajectory association task \cite{PlateBook}, introduced in the area of holographic reduced representations \cite{PlateTr}.
 Additionally, an approach for storing and decoding analog values using intESN is demonstrated on image patches.
 Classification of time-series is studied using the standard datasets from UCI and UCR.
 Modeling of dynamic processes is tested on two typical cases.
 First, the task of learning a simple sinusoidal function is considered.
 Next, networks are trained to reproduce a complex dynamical system produced by a Mackey-Glass series.
 Unless otherwise stated, ridge regression (the regularization coefficient is denoted as $\lambda$) with the Moore-Penrose pseudo-inverse was used to learn the readout matrix $\textbf{W}^{\text{out}}$.
 Values of input neurons $\textbf{u}(n)$ were not used for training the readout in any of the experiments below.